webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Tower-of-Intellect.md

 ---
 aliases:
 - Tower of Intellect
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Mid
-type:
-  -
+- Ability/Categories/Protection
 ---

-### Tower of Intellect
+## Tower of Intellect
 You are trained in Intellect defense tasks.
 If you are already trained, you are specialized in those tasks instead.
 Enabler.